apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase-operator-devmode/README.md

 2) Execute the following commands to build and deploy the UI on the same namespace as your workflows.

 > **NOTE:** These build steps, as well as the java code you see in this project, are only to provide the timeouts showcase UI.
-> Since the Kogito Serverless Workflows Operator can manage the workflow deployments by only providing the yaml with KogitoServerlessWorkflow resources.
+> Since the SonataFlow Operator can manage the workflow deployments by only providing the yaml with SonataFlow resources.
 >
-> We recommend that you test the different workflows and actions one by one, at the same time that you use the Kogito Serverless Workflow Tooling to
+> We recommend that you test the different workflows and actions one by one, at the same time that you use the SonataFlow Tooling to
 > query the information about the workflows.
 Additionally, you can inspect the log files for the different pods.
 >